ilbers/isar/doc/user_manual.md

 Getting a container image can be the main purpose of an Isar configuration, but not only.
-A container image created from an Isar configuration meant for bare-metal or virtual machines can be helpfull to test certain applications which requirements (e.g. libraries) can be easily resolved in a containerized environment.
+A container image created from an Isar configuration meant for bare-metal or virtual machines can be helpful to test certain applications which requirements (e.g. libraries) can be easily resolved in a containerized environment.